 If I had been with regular hosting companies and they had suspended my account, there is no way I could continue using it unless I moved to their VPS hosting which is several folds costlier, and is unmanaged unless you opt for a higher plan.
 Not to mention the several thousand visitors I would have lost and the headache of sorting all of this out.

 Note that most shared hosting companies do not have VPS hosting plans, so you are stuck with moving to another host.

 How is Media Temple Grid Hosting Different From Typical Shared Hosting Companies?

-If you do a high level overview, Media Temple grid hosting is very much similar to shared web hosting packages offered by companies like HostGator.
+If you do a high-level overview, Media Temple grid hosting is very much similar to shared web hosting packages offered by companies like HostGator.
 However, what you don’t realize is that when you take a closer look, it’s different.
 Here’s what makes it different:

-#1: CPU Utilization vs GPU
+#1: CPU Utilization vs. GPU

 Another thing to note is, media temple will not shut you down for consuming more GPU cycles.
-They’ll just bill you for the extra usage you make (which is very reasonable).
+They’ll just bill you for the additional usage you make (which is very reasonable).
 That’s extremely powerful- especially if you are a business that wants to be available all the time for your customers.

 As you can see from the image below, even with the viral post, I have still not used even 10% of the allotted GPU.

 If you want to tweak things further, they have a more granular report which shows you usage pattern and performance tips.
 If any of your individual pages have high GPU usage, you can optimize them to bring down your utilization.